noorulahad/solana-pumpfun-module/README.md

 - **⚙️ Configurable**: Easy customization of slippage, priority fees, and Jito tip amounts per transaction.
 - **🏗️ OOP Design**: Clean Class-based architecture for easy integration into larger bot frameworks.
 - **🔐 Secure**: Local keypair management with environment variable support.

+## ❓ Why Use This SDK?

+Unlike basic scripts, this module is engineered for **reliability** and **speed**:

+* **🚫 Anti-MEV / Anti-Sandwich:** By using Jito Bundles, your transactions bypass the public mempool, making it impossible for bots to front-run or sandwich your trades.
+* **⚡ High-Frequency Friendly:** The `PumpFunSwap` class is persistent, meaning you don't reconnect to RPC for every trade.
+Perfect for **sniping bots**.
+* **🧩 Plug-and-Play:** Designed as a drop-in module for any Telegram Bot, Web App, or CLI tool.

 ---